 Based on this pattern, this identified response suggests that for FLOSS tools which possess advantages in lower barriers for entry, translation can occur swiftly through social networks rather than formal institutional mediums.

-The absence of compelling use cases emerged as a critical barrier for uptake of FLOSS tools within the translation and enrolment process, with Participant #6 expressing annoyance at inadequately supported methods for transition:
+The absence of compelling use cases emerged as a critical barrier for uptake of FLOSS tools within the translation and Enrollment process, with Participant #6 expressing annoyance at inadequately supported methods for transition:

 "So you insist me to use some open source software...
 But that's literally my stereotype is that that's literally so clunky and I don't know where to start.
 And also the learning resources is much more not that organised."

-The lack of structured training infrastructure exacerbates these challenges, the lack of educational institutions providing formalised support networks of FLOSS exemplified this.
+The lack of structured training infrastructure exacerbates these challenges.
 Significantly, organisational failures to mesh FLOSS uptake with existing technical infrastructure create barriers that undermine even technically successful adoption.
 As Participant #10 explained:

 "So the transferring all of the data... implementing training and integrating with the other systems... they all hadn't been supported...
 So then even the software might be good.
 The implementation failed."

-The results suggest that wider uptake calls for institutional commitments to FLOSS integration within practice, including the apparatus to support training and ancillary technical support trained in FLOSS that many organisations currently lack despite the action of individual vanguards who successfully translate FLOSS utility and enrol colleagues.
+These outcomes while initially seeming self-sabotaging do reflect key elements of OSU (Berisha & Juvančič, 2022), decentralised innovation relies on the institutional forces legitimating these Vanguard Actors.
+Without this alignment, FLOSS networks cannot be embraced, where high innovation remains tenuous, and as Callon (1991) identifies as the fragility associated with incomplete mobilisation.

-Chapter V: Discussion
+Chapter V: Impact And Recommendations

-5.1 Discussion
+5.1 Impact

 To the best knowledge of the author, this is the first research project to reveal the barriers and facilitators of open-source software (FLOSS) and open-access data (OAD) within professional geospatial, planning and design practice.
 While the potential benefits of FLOSS tools have been extensively documented in exploratory technical literature (Mader & Schenk, 2017) (Yap et al., 2022) (Pardo-García, 2018), this study takes a different approach and reveals the intricate socio-technical networks that facilitate and impede FLOSS and OAD adoption in the context of professional practice taking influence from the principles of “Open-Source Urbanism” (OSU) (Berisha & Juvančič, 2022) and “Multipolarism” (Mouffe, 2005).
 The analysis of twelve semi-structured interviews with planners, designers, analysts, and related professionals within built-environment practice illustrates that FLOSS uptake is not only a matter of technical capability but rather relies on the successful continuity of human actors, institutional entities, material practices, and frameworks of legitimacy.
 The most prominent barriers to emerge included IT departments that adopted the role of gatekeepers, cognitive naturalisation of workflows, legitimacy and privacy concerns and the segregation of professional roles within professional practice.
 The most prominent facilitator to emerge from this research was the role of the vanguard champions who functioned as advocates within organisations pushing peers towards recognising the utility and agility offered by FLOSS and OAD tools.